Category Archives: Award/Honors

 “I am humbled and honored to be selected for the award, but the reality is that Corporal Vincent Brooks, our SRO, is deserving of the award,” said Hinkle.
 “Without his hard work on a daily basis in developing relationships with our students this would not have been possible.
 He goes above and beyond to make sure our kids are taken care of and are safe and secure.”

-Hinkle has worked with high school students for more than 10 years.
-He started his career in 2004 as a high school English teacher with the Garland Independent School District.
+Hinkle has worked with high school students for more than 20 years.
+He started his career in 1996 as a high school teacher in Brownwood, Tex.
 In 2012, he graduated with his master’s degree in Education Leadership and Policy Studies from the University of Texas at Arlington.
 He has been working with RCHS since he was hired as an assistant principal in 2013.
 Later, he received the 2016 DCCCD Administrator of the Year Award for his excellent service to RCHS.

 As RCHS principal, Hinkle increases student engagement by helping to shape students for future growth.
 He also supports the Dallas County Community College District (DCCCD) police and the RCHS SRO, and involves the SRO in daily decisions, classroom presentations and keeping the SRO informed of future activities.
 In addition, he addresses students and staff when safety exercises for the school are conducted, and assists with First 5 Minutes safety training for campus personnel.